 - Involves repetitive, time-consuming tasks that can reduce driver efficiency

 - Makes it difficult to tailor delivery functions to specific freight or a specific recipient

 - Limits real-time, accurate communication with the recipient

 These constraints add risks to a business’s delivery processes, threatening profit potential.
 But they also compromise its ability to scale operations while keeping efficiency and profit margins high.

 That’s why electronic, or digital, proof of delivery is gaining steam across all industries.
 By digitizing processes, senders harness automation to support better outcomes.
 As for the consignee experience?
 From better engagement to fewer mistakes in delivery information, improved consignee satisfaction is baked into the software by design.

 What is Electronic proof of delivery?

 Electronic proof of delivery helps to overcome these all-too-familiar delivery challenges.
-Senders receive a tracking number to monitor a package’s route and successful delivery.
+Senders receive a tracking number to monitor a package’s route when it is out for delivery and subsequently delivered successfully.
 When the driver or courier arrives at the delivery address, the consignee signs for the item digitally.

 This digital solution eliminates the need for hardcopy delivery receipts, encouraging more streamlined workflows.
 The customer also receives a copy of the proof of delivery in real-time — generally by e-mail or SMS/text message — increasing transparency and communication in every order’s fulfillment.